 This team uses an individualized approach to patient care.
 The rehab plan is customized to each patient’s needs, and that plan is continuously evaluated.

-Cardiac rehabilitation is an integral part of the care offered for patients who have had a heart attack, bypass surgery, valve replacement, heart transplant, angina or angioplasty.
+Cardiac rehabilitation is an integral part of the care offered for patients who have had a heart attack, bypass surgery, valve replacement, heart transplant, peripheral artery disease, angina or angioplasty.

 Our providers also recognize the emotional burdens associated with heart attacks, such as depression, anxiety, fear, and anger.
 We often link rehab patients with a specialist from our mental health services to help them deal with the after-effects of their care.